davelosert/ngPlacesAutocomplete/README.md

 Feel free to contribute or leave an issue here on Github if you are missing functionality or want to report a bug.

+### News
+**06 Nov 2014:**
+As of today, I advanced the directives functionality with text-based search, meaning a user can type in any String now and it will get resolved to a Place-Object.
+I still need to adjust the documentation though.
+The next step will be to write an additional directive with which this text search can be manually triggerd (e.g. on submit of a form or click of a button).

 ##How to use